ExtraBB/deglaze/common/ingredients/sweeteners/Rice Syrup.md

-- **Name**: Corn syrup (Mul-yeot)
+- **Name**: Rice syrup
-- **Other Names**: 물엿
+- **Other Names**: 쌀조청
 - **Type**: Sweetener / Syrup

 ## Description

-Mul-yeot is a clear, viscous syrup made from corn starch.
-It is used in Korean cuisine to add sweetness and shine to dishes, and to help bind ingredients.
+Rice syrup is a thick, sweet syrup made from rice starch.
+It is used to add sweetness and shine to dishes, and to help bind ingredients.

 ## How to use